OP 65.02: Effort Commitment and Certification

 a.
 Estimating Effort

 It is recognized in an academic setting that teaching, research, service, and administration are often inextricably intertwined.
 A precise estimate is not always feasible, nor is it expected.
-Reliance, therefore, is placed on estimates in which a degree of tolerance is appropriate.
-TTU's acceptable variance is less than 5 percent of total effort.
+Therefore, reliance is placed on estimates in which a degree of tolerance is appropriate.
+TTUs acceptable variance is equal to or less than 5 percent of total effort.
 If a reasonable estimate of actual effort is within 5 percent of the effort shown on the statement (based on salary distributions), it is permissible to certify the level of effort that appears on the statement.

 Fulfillment of an effort commitment is measured over the performance period.
-During the course of the project an individual's level of devoted effort, and therefore salary charges, may vary.
-Since projects typically span multiple effort periods, the individual is obligated to charge salary to the project and to certify his/her effort in a manner that is consistent with actual effort.
-This variation is acceptable as long as the individual fulfills the overall commitment.
+An individuals devoted effort, and thus salary charges, may vary throughout the project.
+As projects typically span multiple effort periods, the individual is obligated to charge salary to the project and to certify their effort in a manner that is consistent with actual effort.
+This variation is acceptable if the individual fulfills the overall commitment.
 It is not permissible to charge a constant salary rate over the performance period if it does not reflect true effort.

-Each effort statement must be certified by a responsible person with suitable means of verification.
-TTU's policy is:
+Each effort statement must be certified by a responsible person with suitable means of verification:

 • PIs and faculty certify their own effort.

-• PIs certify the effort of non-faculty and students who work on their projects.
+• PIs certify effort of non-faculty and students who work on their projects.

-• For students who work on multiple projects, each PI will certify effort on his/her
+• For students who work on multiple projects, each PI will certify the portion of

-• For some large grants, the PI may not have suitable means of verifying the effort
+• For larger projects, the PI may not have suitable means of verifying the effort

-for all of his/her sponsored project staff, and the PI must identify an alternate
+for all of their sponsored project staff.
+In these cases, the PI may request an alternative

-Departments should notify ORS and Accounting Services in advance when PIs leave the university.
-When notified, Accounting Services will make reasonable efforts to have the PI certify effort prior to departure.
-If the current effort performance period has not yet concluded, Accounting Services will prepare manual statements.
-In the event certification is not obtained prior to departure, the department chair/director must identify an alternative individual who has suitable means of verification.
+Departments are responsible for notifying ORS and AS prior to a PI leaving the university, and AS will make reasonable efforts to have the PI certify effort prior their departure.
+If the current effort performance period has not yet concluded, AS will prepare manual statements.
+In the event certification is not obtained prior to departure, the PI or department chair/director must identify an alternative individual who has suitable means of verification.

 e.
 Certification Timeline

-Except for the ECRT transition period, effort for all employees must be certified on a semi-annual basis within 45 days of when the statement becomes available.
-Accounting Services will publish a calendar each certification period at www.depts.ttu.edu/ora with specific due dates.
+Effort for all employees is certified on a semi-annual basis within 45 days of the statement becoming available.
 In general, the periods of performance and the corresponding certification windows are as follows:

-Reminder notifications will be sent to certifiers 15, 30, and 45 days into the certification period.
-Additionally, the department chair/director and the college dean will receive notification approximately at day 30 and day 45.
+Reminder notifications will be sent to certifiers approximately 15, 30, and 45 days into the certification period.
+Additionally, the department chair/director and the college dean/ADR will receive notification of uncertified statements at approximately day 30 and day 45, respectively.

-After 60 days, Accounting Services will provide to the VPR and the PSVP a list of faculty and staff who are not in compliance with training and/or certification requirements.
+After 60 days, AS will provide to the VPR and the PSVP a list of faculty and staff not in compliance with training and/or certification requirements.
 The VPR and/or the PSVP may authorize any of the following actions to be taken:

-• Sponsored project administration services will be withdrawn and not provided by
+• Sponsored project administration services withdrawn and not provided by the institution;

-• Further disciplinary actions may be taken in accordance with university policies.
+• Further corrective actions may be taken in accordance with university policies.

 g.
 Recertification of Effort

-Once effort has been certified, subsequent labor redistributions to transfer salary charges among, to, or from sponsored project funds will be closely scrutinized by Accounting Services and must meet the university's cost transfer policy.
-If labor redistributions are approved, the effort statement must be re-certified.
-The PI will be required to provide justification for the cost transfer and the recertification of effort.
+Once effort has been certified, subsequent labor redistributions to transfer salary charges among, to, or from sponsored project funds will be closely reviewed by AS and must be in compliance with OP 65.04, Cost Transfers Involving Sponsored Projects and Cost Share Funds.
+If labor redistributions are approved, the effort statement requires recertification for the impacted certification periods.
+The PI is required to provide justification for the cost transfer and the recertification of effort.

 h.
 Falsification of Effort Certification

-Any individual who knowingly falsifies an effort certification may be subject to disciplinary action in accordance with OP 32.04, Conduct of University Faculty.
+Any individual who knowingly falsifies an effort certification may be subject to corrective action in accordance with OP 32.04, Conduct of University Faculty.

 8. Roles and Responsibilities